 Shochu 焼酎 is a Japanese traditional hard liquor that is very popular in Japan.
 Even though sake is more known outside of Japan, many people are surprised to find that shochu is more consumed and has outsold sake in Japan for the past decade.
 It is the national spirit of Japan.

-With the higher alcohol content, shochu can be enjoyed in more variety of ways.
-It can be served warm or chilled, straight, on the rocks, mixed with soda or water or as a base for cocktails.
+With the higher alcohol content, shochu can be enjoyed in a more variety of ways.
+It can be served warm or chilled, straight, on the rocks, mixed with soda or water, or as a base for cocktails.

 If you have a chance to visit Japan, definitely give shochu a try.
-Some of the best places to try is in izakaya, Japanese pubs, where casual dining go well together with drinking.
+Some of the best places to try are in izakaya, Japanese pubs, where casual dining goes well together with drinking.
 In the US, you will be able to find shochu at specialty or well-stocked liquor stores.
-Otherwise, you would have better chance of trying it at trendy or upscale Japanese restaurants.
+Otherwise, you would have a better chance of trying it at trendy or upscale Japanese restaurants.